Gourav135/Box8.in/README.md

 ### About this project: :raised_hands:

-> This is a team project, built by us in the Construct Week - Unit 3 Masai School.
+> This project is built by a team of five members in 3 days as a construct week project at Masai School.

 ---